Sunyoung Park

 |

-As Michael Jackson sang, “Heal the World.
+As Michael Jackson once sang, “Heal the world.
 Make it a better place…” That’s exactly what I want to do.
-There is so much more to disease and illness than just their physical symptoms.
-Not only do I want to be part of the physical healing process, but I also want to help with the mental aspect.
+Illness is more than just its physical symptoms—it affects the mind just as much.
+I want to be part of both the physical healing process and the mental support that patients need.

-As a pharmacist, I want patients to know they’re not fighting this battle alone—I am here for them.
-If I had someone to talk to, someone to remind me that I was special, I would have had an easier time pushing away those unhealthy thoughts.
+As a pharmacist, I want patients to know they’re not alone.
+I want to be the person I once needed—someone who reminds them that they matter.
+With support, I could have fought off those dark thoughts more easily.
 I don’t just want to help patients—I want to change their lives.
-I want to create medications and creams to be their armor and shield.
-My goal is to develop innovative treatments, especially for skin conditions, and make a real difference.
+I dream of creating medications and creams that act as their armor and shield, offering relief and hope.
+My goal is to develop innovative treatments, especially for skin conditions, and make a real impact.

 The goal(s) I have for myself during the next 1-5 year(s) are as follows